pablo-meier/Pablog/posts/2018-08-18-weights-bodies-agency-and-a-few-good-months.md

   work.

 Zumba!
 I still **love** dance fitness more than any other workout.
-Unfortunately, NYC eats Zumba instructors: previous favorite classes are not unavailable.
+Unfortunately, NYC eats Zumba instructors: previous favorite classes are unavailable.
 That said, I've never had a bad class with [Z Club NY][19], which has classes in Upper West Side, Upper East Side, and SoHo.
 None are convenient locations, but when I need to dance I'll make it happen.
 I've taken classes with